 The goal of this lab is to give an introduction to dynamic routing and Juniper routers.
 After the lab, you should be able to configure the command-line interface of a Juniper router in order to make a simple dynamic routing set-up.
-The network is simple and not realistic, but provides an insight into several important routing issues.
+The network is very simple but provides an insight into several important routing issues.

 The lab starts with a CLI tutorial and continues with the configuration of OSPF on a pair of routers representing a minimal interior network.
-The lab ends with configuring BGP between two such network islands.
+The lab ends with configuring BGP towards an Internet up-link.